EWG News and Analysis

 Non-stick cookware is in most American kitchens.
 Is it in yours?
 If it is, use it safely.
 If you can, cook with safer alternatives.
 Here's how:

 - Choose safer cookware.
 We suggest cast iron, stainless steel and oven-safe glass.
 Yes, there are many new products on the market, but we don't know enough about them to know if they're safe.
 Even if they're advertised as "green" or "not non-stick," manufacturers do not have to release their safety data to the public.
-If you're in the market for a new pan, purchase it through Amazon and a portion of your purchase total will go to EWG!

 - Cook safer with non-stick if you're 'stuck' with it.
 You can reduce the possibility of toxic fumes by cooking smart with any non-stick cookware you happen to own: never preheat nonstick cookware at high heat, don't put it in an oven hotter than 500 degrees F and use an exhaust fan over the stove.